ISS-Security/hw-credit_card_crypto/README.md

   - initialize the instance variables
   - create a hash that converts the instance variables in a [JSON](http://en.wikipedia.org/wiki/JSON) string format

-Finally, make sure it passes all the tests I have also provided:
+Finally, make sure it passes the `luhn_spec` test that is provided:

     $ ruby spec/luhn_spec.rb